 The cost of missed appointments to the NHS is huge, with around 1 in 15 medical appointments not attended, and recent data from the NHS has shown that this continues to be an issue in the UK.

-Members of the public have started to realise, more so than ever, how important it is to do their bit to keep our NHS functioning at its best and not waste funds or resources.
-One thing that everyone can do to avoid wasting NHS funds is to ensure that they attend their GP appointment when booked in, or cancel ahead of time if they cannot attend.
+Members of the public have started to realise, now more so than ever, how important it is to do their bit to keep our NHS functioning at its best and not waste funds or resources.
+One thing that everyone can do to avoid wasting NHS funds is to ensure that they attend their GP appointment when booked in or cancel ahead of time if they cannot attend.

 Each missed GP appointment costs the NHS an average of £30 per person (Source: NHS).

 This figure quickly adds up the more that appointments are missed.
 Collectively, in England from June 2022-December 2022, an estimated £290,323,500 of NHS funds has been wasted due to people not attending their appointment slots.
 This figure is a result of 4.9% of total appointments being missed during this time period.

 Cost of Missed Appointments Data Across the UK

 Through analysing NHS data, we have been able to rank the areas in the UK which have the highest proportion of missed GP appointments, and which regions have cost the NHS the most money as a result.

 Which Areas In The UK Have Had The Most Missed Appointments and How Much Does It Cost The NHS?

 London came out as the area with the highest percentage of missed appointments in the UK, with over 6.2% of all appointments unattended in the past year.
 As a result, this has cost the local NHS an estimated £54,056,790 between June-December 2022 –